JuliaStats/Distributions.jl/doc/source/univariate.rst

     Exponential()      # Exponential distribution with unit scale Exponential(s)     # Exponential distribution with scale s

+.. _fdist:

 F Distribution
 ~~~~~~~~~~~~~~~

-The probability density function of an *F-distribution* with parameters d1 and d2 is
+The probability density function of an `F distribution <http://en.wikipedia.org/wiki/F-distribution>`_ with parameters d1 and d2 is

 .. math::